hawks-vision/Twitter_last_like/README.md

 # Twitter_last_like
-A simple addon to scroll down to the last post like by the user
+A simple addon to scroll down to the last post liked by the user

 # Download
 Download this repo or use git clone to clone the repo.